-Saturday 11 July 2023 marks the 28th anniversary of one of the darkest chapters in Europe’s history: the Srebrenica Genocide.
-We visited the Genocide Memorial in August 2019 on a three-month journey around the Balkan peninsula.
-While incredibly emotional, as to be expected with places like this, we wanted to pay our respects.
+11 July 2025 marked the 30th anniversary of one of the darkest chapters in Europe’s history: the Srebrenica Genocide.
+We visited the Genocide Memorial during a three-month journey around the Balkan peninsula.
+While incredibly emotional, as expected with places like this, we wanted to pay our respects.
 And we are glad we visited.
-Travel to Srebrenica may remain restricted for a while yet.
-But if you too would like to learn what happened and honour the victims (post-COVID-19), this guide contains everything you need to know to visit the Srebrenica Genocide Memorial.
+If you, too, would like to learn what happened and honour the victims, this guide contains everything you need to know to visit the Srebrenica Genocide Memorial.
+Sharing Srebrenica’s story is now more critical than ever.
+Atrocities like this must never happen again (anywhere).

 The Srebrenica Genocide was the biggest war crime in Europe since the Holocaust

-What happened in Srebrenica?
+In case you don’t know: What happened in Srebrenica?

 UN intervention in Srebrenica did not prevent the senseless death of thousands of innocent civilians